 The Clean Energy Regulator (CER) works closely with other regulators to monitor carbon emissions claims.
-In particular, the CER has a strong relationship with regulators such as the Australian Security Investments Commission (ASIC) and the Australian Competition and Consumer Commission (ACCC) to share information and align regulatory priorities around greenwashing concerns.
+In particular, the CER has a strong relationship with regulators such as the Australian Securities & Investments Commission (ASIC) and the Australian Competition and Consumer Commission (ACCC) to share information and align regulatory priorities around greenwashing concerns.

 The CER holds important data from carbon emissions and energy use reporting.
-We also issue Australian Carbon Credit Units (ACCUs), which are carbon offsets, and Renewable Energy Certificates as well as operate Registries that provide for such units and certificates to be traded and cancelled.
+We also issue Australian carbon credit units (ACCUs), which are carbon offsets, and Renewable Energy Certificates as well as operate registries that provide for such units and certificates to be traded and cancelled.
 Our data can be useful in assisting other regulators to determine whether carbon emissions claims may amount to greenwashing.

 Greenwashing is the practice of misrepresenting the extent to which an entity, product or strategy is environmentally friendly, sustainable, or ethical.
 An example of greenwashing is misrepresenting the carbon emissions associated with the production of goods and services.
 This could lead to companies gaining financial and reputational benefits without the corresponding contribution to carbon abatement.

 As Australia moves toward a net zero carbon emissions future, consumers and shareholders are preferencing products and companies that support that transition.
-Ensuring that claims made in relation to net carbon emissions reduction of businesses, or the carbon intensity of products and services, are accurate is critical.
+Ensuring that claims made in relation to the net carbon emissions reduction of businesses, or the carbon intensity of products and services, are accurate is critical.